-At the end of Reconstruction in 1877, Northern troops withdrew from the South and relinquished control back to Southern states.
-From then on, white Democratic majorities had systematically built a society, where blacks were treated as second-class citizens to whites.
+After Reconstruction in 1877, Northern troops withdrew and relinquished control back to Southern states.
+From then on, white Democratic majorities systematically built a society, where blacks were treated as second-class citizens to whites.
 The Jim Crow laws imposed racial segregation on many aspects of public life.
-Blacks had to attend separate schools, be buried in separate churchyards, abstain from using public libraries or parks, and had to use separate restrooms, means of public transportation or entries to public buildings.
+Blacks had to attend separate schools, be buried in separate churchyards, abstain from using public libraries or parks; they had to use separate restrooms, means of public transportation or entries to public buildings.
 The legislation also permitted or encouraged private discrimination, relegating blacks to badly paid jobs and forbidding them to enter private restaurants, participate in sports, and so on.
 These laws and practices were not only enforced by state courts and police forces, but also by white vigilante groups, such as the Ku Klux Klan.

-To uphold this status quo, blacks were largely kept disenfranchised.
-Discriminating regulation included all-white primaries in the Democratic party, and "grandfather clauses" which reserved the franchise to individuals whose grandparents had that right (before the Civil War).
+As part of this status quo, blacks were largely disenfranchised.
+State regulations used all-white Democratic primaries, and "grandfather clauses" reserving the right to vote to individuals whose grandparents had it (before the Civil War).
 Requirements for voter registration did not discriminate de jure, but de facto.
 Poll taxes may have been relatively low, but were still significant for poorer voters.
-Moreover, in some states tax liabilities cumulated over years; they had to be paid voluntarily and often before the beginning of primary elections, at collection points inconvenient for prospective black voters (Ogden, 1958, discusses the history of poll taxes up to the mid 1950s).
+Moreover, some states cumulated tax liabilities over time; they had to be paid voluntarily, often before the beginning of primary elections and at collection points inconvenient for prospective black voters (see Ogden, 1958, for the history of poll taxes until the mid 1950s).
 Literacy tests were used and administered in a very discretionary fashion.
 Mackaman (2005) describes the rules in a county where blacks made up 58.7% of the population, in 1960, but only 3.3% of the registered voters.